vivienhenz24/fuzzy-canary/packages/vite/README.md

 export default defineConfig({
   plugins: [
-    yourPkgVitePlugin({
-      token: 'your-token', // plus any InitOptions from @fuzzycanary/core
-      position: 'head',    // or 'body'
+    yourPkgVitePlugin({ position: 'head' }), // or 'body' ],
-    }),
-  ],
 })
 ```

-This plugin is intentionally thin: it only injects an inline module that imports `init()` from `@fuzzycanary/core` with your options.
+This plugin is intentionally thin: it only injects an inline module that imports `init()` from `@fuzzycanary/core`.
 All logic stays in the core SDK.